DavidEngland/resume/README.md

 # JSONresume to email via Foundation

+The **Goal** is to have a resume/CV that you can e-mail that retains the look and field across all clients.

 Firstly, create a new Foundation e-mail project as described below.

 Basically take <http://JSONresume.org> resume.json file, drop it into /src/data,